EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

 27. Pomana Porcului

 Pomana porcului literally means “pig’s alms” and refers to the Romanian meal traditionally prepared for the men who took part in the pig’s slaughter.
-It’s a simple dish made with various cuts of pork, offal, and sausages fried in lard and served with mămăligă.
+It’s a simple dish made with various cuts of pork, offal, and sausages fried in lard and served with mămăligă, mijdei, or onions.

 Caș refers to a type of fresh Romanian cheese.
 It’s made by curdling sheep’s or cow’s milk with rennet, and then draining the whey.
 This produces a semi-soft white cheese that’s smooth in texture and fresh and slightly acidic in flavor.

-Caș is typically unsalted (or just lightly salted) and often eaten for breakfast with eggs or used as an ingredient in Romanian salads and pies.
-It’s also the base that’s used to make other Romanian cheeses like cașcaval, brânză de burduf, and telemea.
+Caș is typically unsalted (or just lightly salted) and often eaten for breakfast with eggs and different vegetables like tomatoes, onions, and cucumbers.
+It can also be incorporated into Romanian salads and pies and used as the base to make other Romanian cheeses like cașcaval, brânză de burduf, and telemea.